Preventing Perinatal Transmission of HIV After Birth

 Key Points

-• Perinatal transmission of HIV (also called mother-to-child transmission of HIV) is when HIV is passed from a person with HIV to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+- Perinatal transmission of HIV means passing HIV from the mother or birthing parent to their child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).

-• Antiretroviral therapy (ART) is the use of a combination of HIV medicines (antiretrovirals) to treat HIV infection.
+- Antiretroviral therapy (ART) is the use of a combination of HIV medicines (antiretrovirals) to treat HIV infection.
 Babies born to people with HIV should receive ART as soon as possible after birth (preferably within 6 hours of delivery) to prevent perinatal transmission of HIV.
-HIV medicines protect babies from HIV that could have passed from mother to child during pregnancy or childbirth.
+HIV medicines protect babies from HIV that could have passed from birthing parent to child during pregnancy or childbirth.

 After birth, do babies born to people with HIV receive HIV medicines to prevent perinatal transmission of HIV?

 Antiretroviral therapy (ART) is the use of a combination of HIV medicines to treat HIV infection.
 After birth, all babies born to people with HIV should receive HIV medicines.
-This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (also called mother-to-child transmission of HIV).
-HIV medicines given to babies after birth protect against HIV that could have passed from mother to child during pregnancy or childbirth.
+This should be given as soon as possible after birth, preferably within 6 hours of delivery, to prevent perinatal transmission of HIV (transmitting HIV from the mother or birthing parent to the child).
+HIV medicines given to babies after birth protect against HIV that could have passed from birthing parent to child during pregnancy or childbirth.
 HIV medicines are called antiretrovirals.

 What HIV medicines are given to babies after birth to prevent perinatal transmission of HIV?